SALEM MALL

 Montgomery County (Trotwood), Ohio

 Greater Dayton's first mall-type shopping complexes were open-air in format.
-HILLS & DALES CENTER {in Kettering} and FOREST PARK PLAZA {in unincorporated Montgomery County}, began business in 1960.
+HILLS & DALES CENTER {in Kettering} and FOREST PARK PLAZA {in unincorporated Montgomery County} both opened for business in 1960.

 SALEM MALL was the area's first fully-enclosed shopping center.
 It was situated on a 51-acre parcel, located 6 miles northwest of downtown Dayton.
 The complex, designed by Lorenz & Williams, was built by Maryland's James W. Rouse Company under the auspices of the Community Research & Development Corporation.